-Subareas throughout the property.
-This Character Area designation is the primary residential category within the property and allows for a variety of low and medium density residential neighborhoods, parks, schools, community facilities and services, and neighborhood-scaled retail and employment uses for local residents.
-The Village Neighborhood Character Area allows for a prescribed mix of permitted land uses that will provide for a diverse residential community with opportunities for residents to shop, work, recreate, go to school, and obtain local services within close proximity to where they live.
-Village Neighborhoods will facilitate alternative modes of transportation and reduced dependence on the automobile for a variety of residents' daily needs by allowing residential neighborhoods to be integrated with locally-connected parks, trails, schools, civic uses, places of worship and neighborhood-scaled commercial and local office uses within a walkable environment.
+Village Neighborhood: This Character Area designation is the primary residential category within the property and allows for a variety of low and medium density residential neighborhoods, parks, schools, community facilities and services, and neighborhood-scaled retail and employment uses for local residents.
+The Village Neighborhood Character Area allows for a mix of permitted land uses that will provide for a diverse residential community with opportunities for residents to shop, work, recreate, go to school, and obtain local services within close proximity to where they live.
+Village Neighborhoods will facilitate alternative modes of transportation and reduced dependence on the automobile for a variety of residents' daily needs by allowing residential neighborhoods to be integrated with locally-connected parks, trails, schools, civic uses, places of worship and neighborhood-scaled commercial and office uses within a walkable environment.

-Urban Neighborhood Character Area includes approximately 398 acres within a single Village Subarea located on both sides of the river corridor within the central portion of the community.
-This Character Area designation, just south of the urban core of the property, allows for more intense, higher density residential neighborhoods mixed with a variety of commercial and employment uses.
+Urban Neighborhood: This Character Area designation includes a single Village Subarea located on both sides of the river corridor within the central portion of the community.
+Located just south of the urban core of the property, Urban Neighborhood allows for more intense, higher density residential neighborhoods mixed with a variety of commercial and employment uses.
 The Urban Neighborhood designation is intended to provide for urban-style living, where residential units are more compact and are mixed with neighborhood and community-scaled shopping, dining, and employment uses in a pedestrian-oriented urban environment.
 Typical uses within this Character Area include single-family attached and detached residential, multi-family residential, home occupation, live-work units, community-scaled commercial such as grocery and convenience markets, retail, dining, office condo, professional office, general medical, hospitality and other mixed uses.
 Uses can be mixed within a parcel, between adjoining parcels or vertically-integrated within a single structure, such as ground-floor retail and dining with upper floor offices and/or residential uses.

-Mixed Use Activity Center Character Area includes approximately 732 acres within four Village Subareas.
-These Character Area designations are located at or near the intersection of primary transportation corridors and will serve as urban activity centers for the entire community and region.
+Mixed Use Activity Center: These Character Area designations are located at or near the intersection of primary transportation corridors and will serve as urban activity centers for the entire community and region.
 Mixed Use Activity Centers will include opportunities for a variety of large-scale commercial services, office and employment use, general medical, multi-family housing and live work units, with the highest levels of visibility and regional access to multiple transportation options.
 Mixed Use Activity Centers will also provide connectivity to Village Neighborhoods and trail corridors within and adjacent to the Sahuarita Farms community, promoting alternative modes of transportation for access to various goods and services.